edikgat/very_simple_cms/README.md

 `VerySimpleCms.source_file_name = '/html_blocks'
 - **source files root** You can change path to save changes like
   `VerySimpleCms.source_files_root = "config/cms/"`

+##Caching
+This Cms use yml files to save user data, but reading from disk is very slow, so to improve your application pervomance you should use caching.
+Very-Simple-Cms fully support caching, so to cash all cms fragments simple set

+    config.action_controller.perform_caching = true

+to learn more about caching that rails provides visit [Ruby on Rails Guides](http://guides.rubyonrails.org/caching_with_rails.html)

 ##Example
 VerySimpleCms have build in simple test and example application that located in 'test/dummy' path